Criteria for Admitting Students to Year 7 for September

 If you have not been successful in gaining a place for your daughter at Maidstone Grammar School for Girls, or more fondly known as ‘MGGS’, for September into Year 7, we understand your disappointment and now hope to assist you in the appeals procedure.

-You can appeal for a place at the school in the main round of appeals, as long as MGGS was named as a preference on your original SCAF form.
-You must complete the MGGS Appeal Form 2017 and return it to MGGS clearly addressed to Michelle Starns by post or email (email@example.com), Admissions Manager by Wednesday, 29th March 2017 including associated documents.
-Please also read the appeals guidance documentation.
+You can appeal for a place at MGGS at any stage during Year 6 and throughout Year 7, although we do adivse appealing as soon as possible in order to be in the best possible position as places are limited.
+Each year the main round of appeals (as long as MGGS was named as a preference on your original SCAF form), usually take place early in May.
+Further appeals take place on demand even if MGGS was not named on the original SCAF form.
+Parents/carers need to complete the MGGS Appeal Form and return it to MGGS clearly addressed to Michelle Starns, Admissions Manager by post or via email (firstname.lastname@example.org).
+Please read the appeals guidance documentation.

-If you wish to send your appeal form now, along with the majority of your documents please do so.
-If you then wish to send further documents before 29th March 2017 please send them to Michelle Starns.
-Any documents after 29th March must then be sent directly to KCC Secondary Appeals Team at least 5 days prior to any appeal date.
-The main round of appeals will be heard in early May and KCC Secondary Appeals Team will be contacting you with details of dates and times.
+We recommend that you send your appeal form as soon as possible, along with the majority of your documents.
+If you then wish to send further documents please send these directly to Michelle Starns within two weeks of your appeal form.
+Any documents after this must then be sent directly to KCC Secondary Appeals Team at least 5 days prior to any appeal date.
+Our appeals will be heard by KCC Secondary Appeals Team and they will contact parents/carers with the details of dates and times for appeals.